ReactForBeginners/course-overview/lecture1/README.md

 When the data reaches the ButtonForm, it's found its destination, as it's rendered as the descrption text above the button.

-This way of passing props - from parent to child - is how data is passed around in React.
-It's allways passed down the chain, and it's allways passed as props.
+This way of passing props down the chain - from parent to child - is how data is distributed in React.
+It's ** allways ** passed down the hirearchy, and it's allways passed as props.

 ### State